What drives business leaders most critical decisions?

 With the amount of text-based data growing exponentially every day, leaders are struggling to keep up.
 Advancements in AI are making it possible for organizations to augment human research efforts and have better ongoing knowledge of the ever-increasing volume of information available.

 As technology accelerates, organizations must keep pace.
-According to Gartner, 85% of CIOs “will be piloting AI programs through a combination of buy, build, and outsource efforts” by 2020.
+According to Gartner, 85 percent of CIOs “will be piloting AI programs through a combination of buy, build, and outsource efforts” by 2020.

 In short, AI will soon touch every business and industry in the world, and an early investment is essential.